 In March, the government released updated versions of two key statutory safeguarding documents:

 In April, The Care Act 2014 came into power.
-Although many of the changes were not implemented right away (some having been pushed back to 2020), the Act is a huge step towards the improved safeguarding of adults at risk.
+Although many of the changes were not implemented right away (some having been pushed back to 2020), the Act is a huge step towards the improved safeguarding of adults at risk. it also establsihed the need to have Safeguarding Adult Boards in each local Authority.

 In 2016, we moved our offices from Chestnuts Farm to the Mid Suffolk Business Park across the road, expanding to a larger office building with an upstairs training suite.
 This is a very exciting time as we are now able to offer in house training courses to organisations and individuals.
 In late 2016 we launched our programme of Open House events and continue to build on this today.